YiyaoShan/Documentation/DocEN.md

 <tr><td>Audience (PRD)</td><td>https://services.socialsecurity.be/REST/oauth/v5/token</td></tr>
 </table>

-As a Document Consumer, your AccessToken will contain the necessary scopes to perform all possible requests concerning your e-Box:
+As a Document Consumer, your AccessToken will contain the necessary scope to perform all possible requests concerning your e-Box:
-- **Provider Registry** (``scope:documentmanagement:ebox:enterprise:federation-rest:registry``) to get the list of Document Providers.
 - **documentconsumer** (``scope:document:management:consult:ws-eboxrestentreprise:documentconsumer``) to get and perform authorized actions on all messages of your e-Box ;